Free Consultation 317.920.6425

 Although often associated with Shaken Baby Syndrome, Diffuse Axonal Injury (DAI) is a growing area of plaintiff’s personal injury law, especially in low impact cases like whiplash following an automobile accident.

-DAI occurs when the white matter of the brain, which is composed of nerves called axons, is suddenly and violently shaken, twisted, or torqued in some way.
+DAI occurs when the white matter of the brain is suddenly and violently shaken, twisted, or torqued in some way.
 Injury occurs because the unmoving brain lags behind the movement of the skull, causing brain structures to tear at a microscopic level.

 Most troubling for attorneys is the fact that many of these DAI injuries are not accompanied by a loss of consciousness, skull fracture, or intracranial bleeding, thus the difficulty of proof at trial.